 - Three people tested positive for tuberculosis at Fairfax County school, officials say

-- Health officials have declined to say whether the three are students or teachers
+- Health officials have declined to identify whether the three are students or teachers

 - The health department has contacted 430 people who they say need to be tested